Ljiljana Nikolovska

 Since 1993, Nikolovska has been married to musician Pete Mazich.
-They have a son, and live in San Pedro, California, United States, where they own a Recording Studio, record, play and co-produce projects with numerous musicians and bands of other nationalities.
+They have a son, named Tony, and live in San Pedro, California, United States, where they own a Recording Studio, record, play and co-produce projects with numerous musicians and bands of other nationalities.
 Nikolovska does mostly charity work and recordings that contribute to those in need (most noted for "Doctors Without Borders").